linode/docs/docs/websites/cms/webmin-control-panel.md

 ## Configuring Webmin

 We recommend you change the port Webmin runs on to something other than 10000.
 To do this, select the "Webmin" tab from the menu on the left and click "Webmin Configuration" from the submenu.
-Select "Ports and Addresses" from the control panel, and change the "Listen on Port" to a port that you will remember.
+Select "Ports and Addresses" from the control panel and change the "Listen on Port" to a port that you will remember.
 When you click the "Save" button, Webmin will change the port it runs on and redirect you to the new page.
-You are now free to configure the rest of your services with Webmin!
+You are now free to configure the rest of your services with Webmin.